SciYu/SciYu.github.io/_pages/about.md

   - Estimate distance matrices for incomplete data in similarity search tasks (Published in AAAI, ECAI, and ECML)

 - **Optimization and Generalization of Wasserstein Distance (Ongoing Work)**
-  - Develop an accurate tree-Wasserstein distance for approximating the 1-Wasserstein distance (Under Review)
+  - Develop an accurate tree-Wasserstein distance for approximating the 1-Wasserstein distance (Accepted in ICML)
   - Design a novel Wasserstein distance for unbalanced point clouds

 - **Optimal Transport for Visual Generative Models (Future Work)**